Assyrian culture: Contemporary

 In the modern tradition, the mourning family host guests in an open house-style just after a loved one passes away.
 Only bitter coffee and tea are served, showcasing the sorrowful state of the family.
 Symbolically, some will not drink the coffee in front of them at all.
 On the funeral day, a memorial mass is held in the church.
 At the graveyard, the people gather and burn incense around the grave as clergy chant hymns in the Syriac language.
 The closest female relatives traditionally bewail or lament (bilyaya) in a public display of grief, with some beating their chest, as the casket descends.
 Other women may sing a dirge or a sentimental threnody (jnana, which are short, rhymed chants) to passionately heighten the mood of the mourning at the cemetery, similar to an Indian oppari.
 Zurna and dola may be played if the departed is a young, unmarried male.

 During all these occasions, everyone is expected to dress in complete black, passively informing the community that they have recently buried a loved one.
 Following the burial, everyone would return to the church hall for afternoon lunch and eulogy.
 At the hall, the closest relatives sit on a long table facing the guests (akin to a bridegroom's table at a wedding) as many people walk by before leaving shaking hands, offering their condolences.
 At the hall, dates and halva may served to offer some "sweetness" in the bitter grieving period.
 On the third day, mourners would customarily visit the grave site with a pastor to burn incense, symbolising Jesus' triumph over death on the third day, and 40 days after the funeral (representing Jesus ascending to heaven), and in conclusion one year to the date.
 Mourners also wear only black until the 40 day mark, with no jewellery and would typically not dance or celebrate any major events for one year.

 Assyrian cuisine

-Assyrian cuisine is the cuisine of the indigenous ethnic Assyrian people, Eastern Aramaic-speaking Syriac Christians of Iraq, northeastern Syria, northwestern Iran and southeastern Turkey.
 Assyrian cuisine is primarily identical to Iraqi/Mesopotamian cuisine, as well as being very similar to other Middle Eastern and Caucasian cuisines, as well as Greek cuisine, Levantine cuisine, Turkish cuisine, Iranian cuisine, Israeli cuisine, and Armenian cuisine, with most dishes being similar to the cuisines of the area in which those Assyrians live/originate from.
 It is rich in grains such as barley, meat, tomato, herbs, spices, cheese, and potato as well as fermented dairy products and pickles.